 - Diisobutyl phthalate (DIBP): max 0.1%

-The restriction on the additional four substances goes into effect July 22, 2019 for all electrical and electronic equipment other than categories 8 and 9.
+The restriction on the additional four substances went into effect July 22, 2019 for all electrical and electronic equipment other than categories 8 and 9.
 Categories 8 and 9 restrictions will go into effect July 22, 2021.

 What does this mean to me as a non-European manufacturer?